ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 twitterAlt: "collage of images from community calls with 3 Zoom views of speakers, a notes doc and view of someone's screen"
 ---

-rOpenSci community calls are online events in which information is shared with the goals of reinforcing our mission and values, informing people on technical and social topics, bringing different stakeholders' perspectives to light, and identifying unmet needs on a topic.
+rOpenSci community calls are online events in which information is shared with the goals of reinforcing our mission and values, informing people on technical and social topics, bringing different stakeholders’ perspectives to light, and identifying unmet needs on a topic.
-Our calls can include one to six speakers, or a moderated panel discussion.
+Calls can include one to six speakers, or a moderated panel discussion.
 They run for an hour and consist of 40 minutes of presentation and 20 minutes for questions from the audience.
-**Strong social facilitation at every step is our key to success**.
+They have attracted fairly large audiences[^1] with significant representation from academia, government, and industry.
+Increasingly we have been asked to share our approach[^2].

-In this post, we’ll review the flow of community call development, from deciding on a topic to capturing the outcomes.
+In this post, we review the flow of community call development, from deciding on a topic to capturing the outcomes.
-Many of the same principles apply, whether the event is called a community call, panel discussion, or similar.
+Many of the same principles apply to a wide range of virtual events for community engagement.
-Our goal is to share how we do it so you might adapt some elements to meet your needs.
+Strong social facilitation at every step is a key to our success.

 {{< figure src = "commcalls-img.png" class = "center" width = "350" alt = "collage of images from community calls with 3 Zoom views of speakers, a notes doc and view of someone's screen" >}}